precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 <summary markdown="span">Updates Log</summary>
 19 Jun 2023:
 * Mentioned Caps Word in the section about Caps Lock
+* Mentioned the section about intercepting mod-taps in the official docs

 18 Jun 2023:
 * Updated explanations regarding the new default behavior of modtaps.